juliandavis7/DS-Fellows-Events/index.md

 - currently pursuing PhD in Biostatistics with a focus on statistical genetics at Harvard

 #### Markelle Kelly (Class of 2020) Stats + DS minor
-- interned for Cal Poly's Project Jupyter and worked in NSK-Funded studies for the Stats Deptartment
+- interned for Cal Poly's Project Jupyter and worked in NSF-Funded studies for the Stats Deptartment
 - currently pursuing PhD in CS at UCI

 ### Friday, 10/23